Lumped-element model: Heat transfer for buildings

 Lumped-element models of buildings have also been used to evaluate the efficiency of domestic energy systems, by running many simulations under different future weather scenarios.

 Fluid systems

-Lumped-element models can be used to describe fluid systems by using voltage to represent pressure and current to represent flow; identical equations from the electrical circuit representation are valid after substituting these two variables.
+Fluid systems can be described by means of lumped-element cardiovascular models by using voltage to represent pressure and current to represent flow; identical equations from the electrical circuit representation are valid after substituting these two variables.
 Such applications can, for example, study the response of the human cardiovascular system to ventricular assist device implantation.